 An introduction to oil painting from still-life objects, with emphasis on technique and the effective use of color.
 Composition and drawing will be stressed as they relate to painting.
 Additional studio hours required.
-Prerequisites: ART 109 and Reading Proficiency
+(Credit is only allowed for either ART 114 or ART 222.)